MeherBamrah/MeherBamrah/README.md

-# Meher_Codez
-<h1 align="center">🌸 Hey there, I'm Meher Bamrah!</h1>
+#<h1 align="center">🌸 Hey there, I'm Meher Bamrah!</h1>

 <p align="center">
-  I craft delightful digital experiences, love learning new things, and thrive in creative communities.<br>
-  <b>Designing with empathy, curiosity, and a dash of fun!</b> 🎨✨
+  <b>Python Developer | Web Enthusiast | Lifelong Learner</b><br>
+  Building robust backends, crafting clean code, and always up for a new tech challenge!
 </p>

 ---

-## 🌱 What I’m Up To
+#💻 What I’m Up To

-- 🖌️ Currently designing seamless products & interfaces
+- 🐍 Deep diving into Python and its powerful libraries (Pandas, NumPy, Flask, Django, and more)
+- 🌐 Developing web apps that are fast, scalable, and user-friendly
-- 🚀 Always open to collaborations and creative sprints
+- 🚀 Open for collaborations, hackathons, and cool side projects
-- 💡 Passionate about tech & design that make life better

 ---